baseboxorg/jeffskinnerbox.github.io/content/articles/network-backups-via-rsync-and-rsnapshot.md

 Under the `backup_user` account I established the Cron job for the backups.
 You can use `sudo crontab -l` to list the contents of crontab.
-To update it, use `crontab -e` and enter the following:
+To update it, use `crontab -e` and enter the following (Also, restart cron with `sudo service cron restart` to make sure the changes are in effect):

 ```bash